ulif/check-randchoice/README.md

 This script helps to determine the deviations from strict distributions experimentally.

+It works for Python version 2.7 only!
+In Python 3.x the problem is fixed.

 ## background

-In fact `random.choice()` picks values by mapping a random number generated from several bytes to one of the values given.
+In fact `random.choice()` picks values by mapping a random number generated from several bytes to one of the values given in a sequence.
 But even if these bytes are completely random, their possible values cannot be distributed equally over all values of all sequences.

 For instance we cannot distribute 256 values (1 byte) over 3-item sequences.